Language

 1

 Choose Male or Female.
-The Wilks and DOTS formulas use different coefficients for each gender, so this selection significantly affects your score calculation.
+The Wilks and DOTS formulas use different coefficients for each, so this choice significantly affects your score.

 2